-Once you have selected your photo, you will need to print out the photo in color in whatever size you want the finished quilt to be.
-For this workshop I recommend that it be no larger than 36" on a side.
-I am doing most of my large printing at VistaPrint.com.
+I do most of my large printing at VistaPrint.com.
 Find the tab for posters, select your size and orientation, and upload your image.
 I try to buy the cheapest type available in full color.
 If the resolution is good, they will say so.
 Additionally I have used Blockposters.com-the website has step by step instructions to enlarging your picture and printing it out on copy paper in blocks.
 When printed you can trim and tape the individual sheets together in the finished size you selected.